saint2706/HRR-MLBA-Project/README.md

 -   `clustering_roles.py`: Groups players into archetypes using K-Means clustering.
 -   `team_selection.py`: Selects the "Best XI" team based on impact and roles.
 -   `visualization.py`: Generates and saves high-quality plots for feature importance and clusters.
+-   `streamlit_app.py`: Hosts the interactive dashboard that wraps the entire analytics pipeline.
 -   `requirements.txt`: Lists all the Python packages required to run the project.
 -   `IPL.csv`: The raw dataset file (managed by Git LFS).
 -   `GIT_LFS_GUIDE.md`: A guide on how to set up and use Git LFS for this project.